williamteoh1976/Localization/Learn/LearningPaths-pl-pl.md

 Apply goal management to track your individual, parent, and child goals.
 Analyze the results of your goal management to make better business decisions.

 Modules:
-- Define and track individual goals in Dynamics 365 Customer Engagement
+- Define and track individual goals in Dynamics 365 Customer Engagement apps
-- Use goal metrics in Dynamics 365 Customer Engagement
+- Use goal metrics in Dynamics 365 Customer Engagement apps

 ## [Work with entitlements and service level agreements in Microsoft Dynamics 365 for Customer Service](https://docs.microsoft.com/pl-pl/learn/paths/work-with-entitlements-and-slas-in-microsoft-dynamics-365-for-customer-service)
 #### Ścieżka szkoleniowa - 2 godz.
 8 min - Liczba modułów: 2